SCENARIO 3: INVENTORY IS BECOMING VINTAGE… OR RATHER, OBSOLETE

 The big question is how companies calculate the safety stock: crudely speaking, it is determined by the standard deviation of historical demand (usually over the past 12 months).
 This works well for items with little variation; however, for items with positive /negative growth, seasonal trends, irregular and sporadic demand this rule causes many errors.

-Imagine that you have an item that behaves like the one on the chart below with an average demand of 141 units (per month) and a standard deviation of 91.
+Imagine that you have an item that has an average demand of 141 units (per month) and a standard deviation of 91.